-Any gain derived by an employee or director in respect of rights obtained from a share incentive scheme, to acquire equity instruments (including shares, share options, convertible instruments or contractual rights), is taxable.
+Any gain derived by an employee or director in respect of rights obtained from a share incentive scheme, to acquire equity instruments (including shares, share options, convertible instruments or contractual rights), is included in taxable income of the employee.
 The taxable gain is the difference between the amount paid by the employee to acquire the option and/or share, and the market value on the vesting date.